Russia back in G8 and no Nato for Ukraine: What’s in Trump’s peace plan?

-Russia back in G8, no Nato for Ukraine and US paid for upholding peace: What is in Trump’s 28-point plan to end the war?
+Ukraine loses land, no Nato and Russia back in the G8: What is in Trump’s 28-point plan to end the war?

 Volodymyr Zelensky said he would speak to Donald Trump in the coming days to work on the plan

-A Trump administration proposal to end the war in Ukraine would force Kyiv into giving up land while promising a raft of security guarantees for both sides and compensating the United States for upholding the peace.
+A Trump administration proposal to end the war in Ukraine would force Kyiv into giving up land while compensating the United States for upholding the peace.

-The 28-point plan, drawn up following talks between Washington and Moscow, offers Ukraine unspecified US security guarantees, in return for Kyiv shrinking its army and giving up on its Nato ambitions.
+The 28-point plan, drawn up following talks between Washington and Moscow, offers a guarantee of US protection for Ukraine.

-Ukraine’s Nato allies would also have to agree not to station troops in Ukraine, rebuffing British-led plans to deploy international peacekeepers advanced only this week, with Europe apparently left out of discussions.
+In return for Kyiv must give up on its NATO ambitions and European allies agree to not station troops in Ukraine, rebuffing British-led plans to deploy international peacekeepers.

+Ukrainian president Volodymyr Zelensky said he would work with the US on “their vision” and talks are reportedly due to take place in the last week of November.

-The plan is still only a framework.
-Ukrainian president Volodymyr Zelensky said he would work with the US on “their vision”.
-But initial impressions show a proposal leaning heavily in Russia’s favour.
+The plan is still only a framework but initial impressions show a proposal leaning heavily in Russia’s favour.
+Below we look at the details that have been revealed so far.

-The current plan would see Crimea, Luhansk and Donetsk recognised as “de facto Russian”.
-Battle lines would be frozen in Kherson and Zaporizhzhia.
-Ukrainian forces would have to withdraw even from territory they still control.

-Russia would be gradually welcomed back into the international community.
-Sanctions would be lifted on a case-by-case basis and Russia would be invited to rejoin the G8.
-Moscow and Washington would enter into a long-term economic cooperation agreement for mutual development.

 Here is Trump’s proposal, verbatim: